edulinq/py-canvas/README.md

  - `server` -- The Canvas server to connect to.
  - `course` -- The Canvas ID for the course you are working with.
  - `token` -- Your Canvas API token (see the [Canvas documentation](https://community.canvaslms.com/t5/Admin-Guide/How-do-I-manage-API-access-tokens-as-an-admin/ta-p/89).
- - `assignment` -- The Canvas ID for the current assignment you are working on (does not always apply).
+ - `assignment` -- A query for the current assignment you are working on (does not always apply).

 All these options can be set on the command line when invoking on of these tools, e.g.,:
 ```sh